cshankm/Shankman_2015_DOI/Survey_Simulator/README.md

 * Driver.py (run this file)
   * calls GiMiObj, which, at each call, returns one object with orbital parameters, colour conversion list (e.g. g-r), H-magnitude, and phase curve information
     * this uses ssimTools.py tools to generate an H magnitude and for writing output
-  * calls the compiled version of SurveySubs.f with an object to check for detection, returns if it was detected and if so, what its detected characteristics are
+  * calls the *detect*  method within SurveySimulator.f with the given object to check for detection, returning the detected characteristics if the object is declared as detected.
   * writes outputs

 ## Driver.py
 ### Inputs
-* input.file	       - a file containing the name of the input orbital model file (essentially the ouptu of "wc -l filename > input.file")
+* input.file	       - a file containing the name of the output of `wc -l filename`
 * seeds.txt    	       - a file containing the seed for the simulation
 * number_to_track.txt  - a file containing the desired number of tracked objects from the survey simulator
-* surveydir.txt 	       - a file contianing the name of the folder containing the survey characterisations
+* surveydir.txt 	   - a file containing the name of the folder containing the survey characterisations
-* H_dist_vars.txt       - a file contianing the parameters of the H-distribution.
+* H_dist_vars.txt      - a file containing the parameters of the H-distribution.
 See Shankman et al. 2013, Shankman et al. 2015, or SSimTools.py for a description of the parameters

 ### Outputs
 * detections.dat       - a file containing all of the simulator-detected objects
 * tracked.dat	       - a file containing all of the detected objects which were tracked
 * drawn.dat 	       - a file containing the first 5000 model-drawn objects

 # Survey Characterisations

-The folder "ALL" contains the characterisations and pointings for CFEPS (+ its 2 extensions), Alexandersen et al. 2015, and the first quarter of OSSOS.
+The folder "ALL" contains the characterisations and pointings for the Canada-France Ecliptic Plane Survey (+ its 2 extensions), Alexandersen et al. 2015, and the first quarter dataset of the Outer Solar System Origins Survey (OSSOS).
-There are two kinds of files:
+There are two types of files within this folder:

-* \*.eff   	  - the efficiency files for each block of each survey.
+* \*.eff   	       - characterization files for the given block of a survey.
 For more documentation, see the readme files in ALL
-* pointings.list   - a list of the patch of the sky for each characterised survey block
+* pointings.list   - the patches of the sky for each characterised survey block

 The efficiency files and template.eff describe the format of these files